alextsfox/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student studying first-principles biophysical modeling applications for land management.
+bio: PhD student in Hydrologic Science.
+I study technology and models needed to measure ecosystem function, and how to scale between individual plants and whole ecosystem behavior.

 interests:
 - Hydrology